-- you operate a primary production business and your assessable income from other sources that do not relate to your primary production business is less than \$40,000, excluding any net capital gain - the sum of your taxable income, reportable fringe benefits, reportable superannuation contributions and total net investment losses, is less than \$250,000 and your business activity satisfies one of four tests - the Commissioner of Taxation exercises discretion to allow the loss to be claimed, or - the deductions you can claim under the small business and general business tax break ('Additional deduction for certain new business investment') in the 2011-12 income year are equal or greater than the amount you would otherwise be required to defer under the NCL measures.
+- you operate a primary production business and your assessable income from other sources that do not relate to your primary production business is less than \$40,000, excluding any net capital gain - the sum of your taxable income, reportable fringe benefits, reportable superannuation contributions and total net investment losses, is less than \$250,000 and your business activity satisfies one of four tests, or - the Commissioner of Taxation exercises discretion to allow the loss to be claimed.

 If the NCL measures do apply, the loss cannot be claimed in the year it arises.
 Instead, it is deferred to the next year in which you carry on the business activity or one of a similar kind.
 The deferred loss is offset against any profit from the activity in that future year.
 Whether any remaining loss can be offset against other income for that future year will depend on the operation of the NCL measures in that year.

-For more information, see Taxation Ruling TR 2001/14 - Income tax: Division 35 - non-commercial business losses and Taxation Ruling TR 2007/6 - Income tax: non-commercial business losses: Commissioner's discretion available at www.ato.gov.au
+For more information, see Taxation Ruling TR 2001/14 - Income tax: Division 35 - non-commercial business losses and Taxation Ruling TR 2007/6 - Income tax: non-commercial business losses: Commissioner's discretion available at ato.gov.au